datawire/ambassador-docs/docs/cloud/latest/security/api-keys/use-a-key.md

 # Use a key

-Once the key has been provided, the end user can use it to request your service, by adding it as a header to all its requests.
+To use the key, you or your end user will need to add a header to their requests with the given header for each filter.

-For example, with a service serving on `https://${EDGE_STACK_IP}/api/my-service`, the following request should respond with a `200`:
+For example, with a endpoint running at `https://${EDGE_STACK_IP}/api/my-service`, and the default filter of `x-api-key` the following request will respond with HTTP status code `200`:

 ```bash
 curl -H "X-API-Key: ${MY_API_KEY}" https://staging-app.datawire.io/cloud/api/service-groups